Elder Scrolls 6 may be an Xbox exclusive, according to Phil Spencer

-Elder Scrolls 6 is looking like an Xbox Series X/PC exclusive, as Phil Spencer has all but confirmed.
+Elder Scrolls 6 could be an Xbox Series X/PC exclusive, as Phil Spencer has all but confirmed.

 In an interview with Kotaku, Spencer is asked about Microsoft's recent acquisition of ZeniMax, the parent company of Bethesda and id software.
 As we previously reported, the publishers of Elder Scrolls 6, Fallout, Doom, and many more high-profile franchises were joining Xbox Game Studios.
 Naturally, we all wondered if that meant that games like the highly-anticipated Elder Scrolls 6 could be exclusive to Xbox Series X and PC.